|No of people||Price|

 |2 Pax||USD $1210/person|

-Everest Base Camp Trek is a world's most haunted epic journey into the core region of the highest peak of the world, Mt.
+Everest Base Camp Trek is a world's one of the most admired epic journey into the core region of the highest peak of the world, Mt.
 Everest (8848 meters).
 This two week's Everest journey is diverse both naturally and culturally.
 The trekking route to EBC lies in the high altitude region.
 It leads you offering the Sherpa hospitality and the lively culture, monasteries and chhortens.

 The adventurous Everest base camp trekking has diverse features that distinctly manage to allure the trekkers.
 Beginning the trek from Lukla, it passes through the fields and enters into the Sagarmatha National Park.
 Every day, it's about 5-7 hours that trekkers walk through the magnificent trail to Everest base camp, which is not only zig zag, but also fabulous.
 Everest mosaic vistas let trekkers enjoy their adventure holidays.
 Several 8000 meter peaks and lower peaks, glaciers, alpine forest and rapid changing weather offer you a lifetime experience.
 One the one hand, you can get the supreme attractions of the ancient monasteries at Pangbuche and Tengbuche, where as you will get the eyecatching alpine scenery on the other.
 Acclimatization is an essential part of the trek, which is a focus point of Nepal Kameleon Holidays that manages expertly.